hujhax/austin-improv-wiki/RhinoDino.md

 **RhinoDino** is an improv troupe that focuses on short-form games.

 ## History
 The troupe was initially conceptualized sometime in 2011 by good friends [[Quinn Buckner]], [[Kyle Traughber]], and [[Colin Bates]] as a troupe that would perform "improvised heavy metal."
-This format was never realized, though RhinoDino began playing short-form shows together at [[The Salvage Vanguard Theatre]] in early 2012.
+This format was never realized, though RhinoDino began playing short-form shows together at [[Salvage Vanguard Theater]] in early 2012.
 In September, 2012, [[Lacy Shawn]] and [[Courtney Hopkin]] joined RhinoDino.  [[Colin Bates]] recently re-located to Houston, but the remainder of the troupe remains intact and continues to perform regularly, with [[Colin Bates]] joining whenever he is in town.

 RhinoDino previously served as the "House Troupe" for [[The Derby]].